open-pioneer/trails-starter/docs/tutorials/HowToSupportDynamicConfig.md

 ```

 Your application will load the configuration file at startup.
-Changing the content of `dist/www/config.json` will be reflected after a reload.
+Changes to the content of `dist/www/config.json` will be reflected after a reload.

 ## Further reading